agbarnett/crisis.meeting/README.md

-# What can researchers do to improve research quality in health and medical research in Australia?
+# What can researchers do to improve the quality of health and medical research in Australia?

 **Location**:
 QUT, Gardens Point Theatre